-A major earthquake and subsequent tsunami damaged the reactor cooling and back-up power systems at the Fukushima Daiichi Nuclear Power Station in Japan.
+A major earthquake and subsequent tsunami damaged the reactor cooling and back-up power systems at the Fukushima Daiichi Nuclear Power Station in Japan in 2011.
 With these systems out of operation, the fuel became overheated and the interaction between the hot fuel rods and the water resulted in the generation of hydrogen gas.
 The operators vented the gas from the reactor system to the surrounding secondary reactor building.
 The buildup of hydrogen gas from the venting led to explosions in two of the reactor buildings, damaging their structures and allowing radioactive materials to escape.

 Comparison Of Seismic Risks

-The earthquake fault system that generated the devastating earthquake near Honshu, Japan, originated in a subduction zone.
+The earthquake fault system that generated the devastating earthquake near Honshu, Japan, in 2011, originated in a subduction zone.
 Tsunamis that can be produced by an earthquake in a subduction zone are projected to be larger than those resulting from earthquakes in a strike-slip fault system, such as the Newport-Inglewood/Rose Canyon faults near San Onofre.